accswap/jetswap-frontend-main/jetswap-frontend-main/README.md

 <br/>

 ### 5.3.
 Update Farms in farms.ts
-Go to ``` src/config/constants/farms.ts ``` and update the each farm with its corresponding contract address addresses, update each lp with its JetswapPair contract address at chainID 56.
+Go to ``` src/config/constants/farms.ts ``` and update the each farm with its corresponding contract address addresses, update each lp with its BidzSwapPair contract address at chainID 56.
 <br/>

 ### 5.4.
 Update Subgraph link